civisanalytics/civisml-extensions/README.rst

 Contributing
 ------------

-See ``CONTRIBUTING.md`` for information about contributing to this project.
+Please see ``CONTRIBUTING.md`` for information about contributing to this project.

 License
 -------